DerekHJH/Awesome-Code-Completion-Paper/README.md

 # Awesome Code Completion Papers [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-This repo collects and categorizes code-completion-related papers on different conferences/journals/arXiv.
+This repo collects and categorizes code-completion-related papers on popular conferences and journals.

 Currently the joint table is in progress, and contributions are more than welcomed.